VSPlot — Data preview & charts inside VS Code

 .csv, .json, .tsv, .dat, .tab, .out, .data, .txt) and choose Preview Data.

-- Filter, search, and sort within the preview webview; then press Create Chart to open the Chart view beside it.
+- Filter, search, and sort within the preview webview, then press the Create Chart button in the toolbar to open the Chart view beside it.

-- Pick an X axis, up to two Y axes, adjust aggregation/zoom presets, and export the chart as a PNG when you are ready.
+- Pick an X axis, up to two Y axes, adjust aggregation/zoom presets, and export the chart as a PNG.
+Need to go back to the data grid?
+Hit the new Preview Data button inside Chart view to jump right back without leaving the webview stack.

 💡 Need sample datasets?
 Run bash scripts/setup-test-data.sh (or use the downloaded archives) and open anything under sample-data/ to explore the UI immediately.